Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Abstract

 \section{Abstract}

-A numerical algorithm to solve the spectral problem for arbitrary self--adjoint extensions of 1D regular Schr\"odinger operators is presented.
-The construction of all self--adjoint extensions of the symmetric Schr\"odinger operator on a compact manifold of arbitrary dimension with boundary is discussed.
-The self--adjoint extensions of such symmetric operators are shown to be in one--to--one correspondence with the group of unitary operators on a Hilbert space of boundary data, refining in this way well-known theorems on the existence of self--adjoint extensions for Laplace--Beltrami operators.
-The corresponding self--adjoint extensions are characterized by a generalized class of boundary conditions that include the well--known Dirichlet, Neumann, Robin boundary conditions, etc. Only the numerical solution of 1D regular cases are consider in this paper.
-They constitute however a non--trivial problem.
-The corresponding numerical algorithms are constructed and their convergence is proved.
-An appropriate basis of boundary functions must be introduced to deal with arbitrary boundary conditions as described by the general theory.
-Some significant numerical experiments are also discussed.
+A numerical algorithm to solve the spectral problem for arbitrary self-adjoint extensions of 1D regular Schr\"odinger operators is presented.
+It is shown that the set of all self-adjoint extensions of 1D regular Schr\"odinger operators is in one-to-one correspondence with the group of unitary operators on the finite dimensional Hilbert space of boundary data, and they are characterized by a generalized class of boundary conditions that include the well-known Dirichlet, Neumann, Robin, (quasi-)periodic boundary conditions, etc. The numerical algorithm is based on a nonlocal boundary extension of the finite element method and their convergence is proved.
+An appropriate basis of boundary functions must be introduced to deal with arbitrary boundary conditions and the conditioning of its computation is analyzed.
+Some significant numerical experiments are also discussed as well as the comparison with some standard algorithms.
+In particular it is shown that appropriate perturbations of standard boundary conditions for the free particle leads to the theoretically predicted result of very large absolute values of the negative groundlevels of the system as well as the localization of the corresponding eigenvectors at the boundary (edge states).